dy/sprae/readme.md

 * [`@preact/signals-core`](https://ghub.io/@preact/signals-core) – 4Kb, best performance, good for complex states.
 * [any library](https://github.com/WebReflection/usignal?tab=readme-ov-file#benchmark) that supports `{signal, effect, computed, batch?}`

-## Expressions
+### Expressions

-_Sprae_ evaluates expressions via `new Function`, which is simple, compact and performant way.<br/>
+Expressions evaluate as `new Function`, which is simple, compact and performant way.<br/>
-It supports full JS syntax, but violates "unsafe-eval" policy and allows unrestricted access to globals (no sandboxing).
+It gives full JS syntax, but violates "unsafe-eval" policy and allows unrestricted access to globals (no sandboxing).

-For safer eval _sprae_ can be configured to use [_justin_](https://github.com/dy/subscript?tab=readme-ov-file#justin) evaluator, which resolves "unsafe-eval" CSP and provides sandboxing at price of more restrictive syntax and +2kb to bundle size.
+For safer eval use [_justin_](https://github.com/dy/subscript?tab=readme-ov-file#justin), which resolves "unsafe-eval" CSP and provides sandboxing at price of more restrictive syntax and +2kb to bundle size.

 ```js
 import sprae from 'sprae';